SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/DOM/DOM_examples/DOM_BulkProcessing_Example.md

   // Save them to the DB.
   var updateResult = domHelper.DomInstances.CreateOrUpdate(domInstances);

-  // Log what items were successfully removed Log($"The new type was successfully set on {updateResult.SuccessfulItems.Count}");
+  // Log what items were successfully removed.
+  Log($"The new type was successfully set on {updateResult.SuccessfulItems.Count}");

-  // Log that some updates went wrong.
+  // Log that some updates are not successful.
 Per DomInstance, check how the issue occurred. var incorrectInstances = updateResult.TraceDataPerItem.Where(x => !x.Value.HasSucceeded()).ToList();
   if (incorrectInstances.Count > 0)
   {